-Wooden subfloors have their own unique set of issues that you need to address prior to installation of the final flooring, or you’ll be hearing about it in the years to come.
-Mainly squeaking, popping, and groaning resulting from low spots or high spots where the flooring flexes underfoot.
-Once you’ve removed the old flooring, (Let’s assume this is an older home, and a new home will most likely – although not always – have a sound, level subfloor), it’s time to check for low spots, high spots and sags with a level, a true edge of a long board, or a strin
+Wooden subfloors have their own unique set of issues that must be addressed before installing the final flooring.
+If ignored, you’ll be hearing about it for years to come.
+Squeaking, popping, and groaning are often caused by low or high spots, where the flooring flexes underfoot.
+Once you’ve removed the old flooring (assuming this is an older home, as new homes usually have a sound, level subfloor), it’s time to check for these issues using a level, the true edge of a long board, or a string.

-One of the common culprits is the edge where plywood subfloor sheets meet.
-These are easily sanding down to a smooth joint with an edging sander or a belt sander.
-Saddles and other high spots can be minimized with roofing or flooring felt built up in tapered layers leading up to the high spot.
-Big dips may require a bit more carpentry, such as installing strips of ply in the valley to provide a “bridge” over the low spot.
+One of the most common culprits is where the plywood subfloor sheets meet.
+These can be easily sanded down to a smooth joint with an edging sander or a belt sander.
+Saddles and other high spots can be minimized with roofing or flooring felt, built up in tapered layers leading to the high spot.
+Larger dips may require more carpentry work, such as installing strips of plywood in the valley to create a “bridge” over the low spot.

-Depending on the condition of the old subfloor, you may opt to simply tear it all out, check the level of your joists, then reinstall a new ply subfloor.
-While you’ve got the floor open, you may also consider adding some rolled or rigid insulation for sound deadening.
-It’s extremely inexpensive, and can give peace to those living areas below the new wooden floor.
+Depending on the condition of the old subfloor, you may opt to tear it out entirely.
+After checking the level of your joists, reinstalling a new plywood subfloor might be the best option.
+While the floor is open, consider adding some rolled or rigid insulation for soundproofing.
+It’s inexpensive and can bring peace to rooms below the new wooden floor.

-Remember that screws will hold better over the long run, so attach your ply to the joists using screws rather than nails.
-Decking screws work great with their “fast” thread and coating.
-Make sure the heads are driven slightly into the ply so they don’t create high spots.
+Remember that screws hold better over the long run, so use screws instead of nails to attach your plywood to the joists.
+Decking screws, with their “fast” thread and coating, work great.
+Be sure to drive the heads slightly into the plywood to avoid creating high spots.

-There’s some debate about whether to use an underlayment prior to installing a hardwood floor.
-Rosin paper or the more preferred #15 roofing felt are the most common flooring underlayments, and offer the benefit of minimizing squeaks by helping to create a leveling cushion.
-Lay the felt or paper in the same direction of the finished flooring will run, and overlap the edges by 3 or 4 inches.
-Now you’re ready to begin installing a hardwood floor over the top!
+There’s some debate about whether to use underlayment before installing hardwood floors.
+Rosin paper or the more popular #15 roofing felt are common choices for underlayment, providing the benefit of minimizing squeaks by creating a cushioning effect.
+Lay the felt or paper in the same direction as the finished flooring, overlapping the edges by 3 or 4 inches.
+Now you’re ready to begin installing hardwood floors!

 Preparing Cement Subfloors

-Cement subfloors common in basement areas and southern homes present their own challenges.
-First, run a string, level or straight-edge board over the entire floor and map out your highs and lows.
-If the floor has been painted, you’ll need to remove this, so you might want to rent an orbital floor sander with the appropriate paper for cement, or kill two birds with one stone and rent yourself a leveling grinder which will not only remove paint, but level down your high spots to a uniform level.
-Alternately, you may want to build up the low spots with leveling compound, which must be screed (pulled in front of a straight-edge board) over the low spot.
+Cement subfloors, common in basement areas and southern homes, present their own set of challenges.
+First, use a string, level, or straight-edge board to map out the highs and lows of the floor.
+If the floor has been painted, you’ll need to remove the paint.
+You might want to rent an orbital floor sander with the appropriate paper for cement or, for a more efficient solution, rent a leveling grinder.
+This tool will remove paint and level high spots to a uniform level.
+Alternatively, you may use leveling compound to fill the low spots, screeding it (pulling it in front of a straight-edge board) over the area.
 Finish the edges with a cement trowel.

 Moisture and Cement Subfloors

-Two useful tools for measuring humidity are an Rh meter (for relative humidity in the air), and a cement moisture meter (which tells you if you’ve got moisture issue in the slab.)
-Another way to test for slab moisture is to tape a few pieces of poly film to the bare slab and leave for a day or two.
-If you see moisture collected beneath the film, or even a darkening of the cement beneath it, you’ll need to seal your slab.
+Two useful tools for measuring moisture are an RH meter (for relative humidity in the air) and a cement moisture meter (which tells you if there’s moisture in the slab).
+Alternatively, tape a few pieces of poly film to the bare slab and leave them for a day or two.
+If you see moisture collecting beneath the film or notice the cement darkening underneath, you’ll need to seal your slab.

 Sealing Your Concrete Subfloor

-Floating hardwood floors can be installed over a painted-on sealer from your local hardware store, but an actual sheet plastic vapor barrier is also recommended.
-For glue down hardwood floors, you must be very careful to use complimentary sealing and gluing systems, as some sealers won’t allow good adhension of the glue which of course, defeats the entire purpose.
-Although more expensive, we recommend purchasing your sealer and urethane glue from a single manufacturer as part of a system.
-Use a knowledgeable flooring retailer who can help you choose the appropriate brand for the type of wood flooring you’ll be installing.
+Floating hardwood floors can be installed over a painted-on sealer, which you can find at your local hardware store.
+However, an actual sheet plastic vapor barrier is also recommended.
+For glue-down hardwood floors, it’s essential to use compatible sealing and gluing systems.
+Some sealers prevent the glue from adhering properly, which defeats the purpose of the installation.
+Although more expensive, we recommend purchasing your sealer and urethane glue from the same manufacturer as part of a system.
+Consult with a knowledgeable flooring retailer to choose the best brand for the type of wood flooring you’ll be installing.

 Installing a Wooden Subfloor on a Concrete Slab

-While floating floors have their place, many prefer the more solid feeling of a glue down wooden floor.
-And while gluing directly to concrete can work, many installers prefer a plywood subfloor over cement prior to installing hardwood floors.
-Typically, they’ll use a CDX grade of ply at a minimum of 5/8” thickness.
-The ply is installed over the poly vapor barrier and attached to the slab via concrete nails or concrete screws.
-Another method is direct gluing of the ply to the slab, but here again, use a system of glue and sealer that is designed to work together.
+While floating floors have their place, many prefer the more solid feeling of a glue-down wooden floor.
+While gluing directly to concrete can work, many installers prefer to install a plywood subfloor over the cement before putting down hardwood floors.
+Typically, they use CDX grade plywood with a minimum thickness of 5/8”.
+The plywood is installed over a poly vapor barrier and attached to the slab with concrete nails or screws.
+Another option is to glue the plywood directly to the slab, but once again, it’s essential to use a glue and sealer system designed to work together.

 Engineered Floors and Concrete